giunio-prc/bakerpy/templates/conda/{{ cookiecutter.project_slug }}/README.md

 conda activate {{cookiecutter.project_slug}}
 ```

-The development environement comes with pre commit hooks installed with the [pre-commit](https://pre-commit.com/) package.
+The development environment comes with pre-commit hooks installed using the [pre-commit](https://pre-commit.com/) package.

-Pre-commit hooks are commands executed right before commiting such as unit tests, formatter, type check etc...
+Pre-commit hooks are commands executed right before committing, such as unit tests, formatting, type checks, etc.

-To use you it, install the hooks by running:
+To use them, install the hooks by running:
 ```bash
 pre-commit install
 ```